What is Big Wall and Aid Climbing?

 What is Aid Climbing?

 Aid climbing is the process of using gear to support your weight as you ascend.
-You attach fabric ladders (etriers) to gear and walk up them to gain height.
+You attach fabric ladders (etriers) to gear and then step up them to gain height.

 Conversely, free climbing is the term given to using your hands and feet to climb the rock and placing gear to protect from falling.
 This gear is not weighted unless you fall (you probably just call this ‘climbing’).